Vitalis, Jessica (Waterloo, ON)

 Rates: Writer’s Union, CANSCAIP, SCBWI.
 All sessions 45-60 minutes.
 Virtual $250.
 In-person $300 (available in Kitchener/Waterloo and GTA only).
 Half-day $550 (two sessions, available in Kitchener/Waterloo and GTA only).
 Full day $800 (up to three sessions).
 Half and full days may be split between nearby schools on the same day.
 Prices quoted do not include travel costs or HST.

-JESSICA VITALIS is an award-winning, Columbia MBA-wielding middle grade author with Greenwillow/HarperCollins.
-Her books have been translated into three languages, received multiple starred reviews, and appeared on “Best Book” lists for Kirkus and CCBC.
-Her most recent book, Coyote Queen, won the Reading the West Book Award, is shortlisted for the Crystal Kites Book Award, and is a Junior Library Guild Gold Standard Selection.
-A historical novel in verse, Unsinkable Cayenne, comes out October 29th, 2024.
-Jessica currently lives and writes in Ontario but speaks at schools, conferences, and festivals all over North America.
+JJESSICA VITALIS is an award-winning, Columbia MBA-wielding middle grade author with Greenwillow/HarperCollins.
+Her books have been translated into three languages, received multiple starred reviews, been designated as Junior Library Guild Gold Standard Selections, and appeared on “Best Book” lists for Kirkus and CCBC.
+Coyote Queen won the Reading the West Book Award, the High Plains Literary Award, and the Women Writing the West 2024 WILLA Literary Award in Children’s Fiction and Non-Fiction.
+Her latest novel, Unsinkable Cayenne, is a Junior Library Guild Gold Standard Selection, a NCTE Notable Verse Novel, and was featured as a best new release by Parade Magazine.
+Jessica has American and Canadian citizenship; she currently lives and writes in Ontario but speaks at schools, conferences, and festivals all over North America.

 • Coyote Queen is a Reading the West Book Award winner